cyberuna/AI-Starter-Kit-OnFHIR/Chapter9-HealthcareBot/ReadMe.md

 -- Click 'Booking appointments' and click 'Import template'.\
 -- The visual designer will open with the template.
 The imported template will appear under 'Scenarios' --> 'Manage'.
 Clicking on the name of the template will also open the template in visual designer.
 * Design and Coding: [Updated Template](./UpdatedFHIRTemplate.json)\
-Schedule and Slot has to be available for the service type chosen on your Azure API for FHIR.
+** Schedule and Slot has to be available for the service types on your Azure API for FHIR.
-This template was enhanced to work as-is to create an appointment.
+** This template was enhanced to work as-is to create an appointment.
 -- Click the 'Code' tab on the bottom left.
 -- Copy and paste from the json file.
--- Edit 'authenticationProvider' and 'dataConnection' in the file to the ones you created in step 3 and 4 above.
+-- Edit 'authenticationProvider' and 'dataConnection' in the file to the ones you created in steps above.
 -- Save and Exit.
 -- Open the file and click 'Run' at the top.
 * Design and Coding: From Template Catalog\
-Schedule and Slot has to be available for the service type chosen on your Azure API for FHIR.\
+** Schedule and Slot has to be available for the service types on your Azure API for FHIR.\
-This template needs some design and coding changes before using as-is to create an appointment.\
+** This template needs some design and coding changes before using as-is to create an appointment.\
 -- Change configuration in 'Data Connection'.\
 -- Double-click or right-click and Edit on every oval shape.\
 -- Copy the 'Payload' and save somewhere as you will need it.\